Preeclampsia is the most common serious medical problem women face in pregnancy.

 - Lack of blood flow to the uterus

-- Genetic factors (family history of preeclampsia)
+- Genetic factors (family history of preeclampsia, in both parents)

 - Damage to blood vessels